 RAF Newmarket Heath (Rowley Mile).

-Like RAF Snailwell, Newmarket Heath saw a wide variety of units using it, initially as a satellite airfield.
-It housed in excess of 20 squadrons or training units during its life.
+Like RAF Snailwell, Newmarket Heath saw a wide variety of units using it.
+Initially a satellite airfield, it housed in excess of 20 squadrons or training units during its life.
 Being a satellite it would also be used by a wide range of aircraft types, but primarily the heavy bombers of Bomber Command, each one bringing its own story of hardship and heroism.

 Opened in October 1916, its history lasted until the military finally pulled out on 15th April 1948, but whilst military flying has ceased, some light flying still does occur, mainly for those attending race days at the Newmarket race course.